kalawinka/minack/README.md

 •	# records 2014-2019 Eng with Ackn filtered by pub/doctype: number of records published between 2014 and 2019 in English, of type article or review, published in a journal, which contain acknowledgement \
 •	#records in acknowledgemnts corpus (real unique values): number of unique records chosen for the acknowledgements corpus
 # analysis_raw_entity_comp.csv, analysis_raw_entity_soc.csv, analysis_raw_entity_eco.csv, analysis_raw_entity_ocean.csv, analysis_raw_entity_total.csv
-Contains analysis of the raw NER tagger output (without disambiguation): frequencies of entities per discipline.
+Contain analysis of the raw NER tagger output (without disambiguation): frequencies of entities per discipline.
 Comp stands for computer science, eco stands for economics, soc stands for sociology, ocean stands for oceanography, total is all disciplines together. \
 Tables with 10 columns: FUND, freq, MISC, freq.1, UNI, freq.2, COR, freq.3, IND, freq.4 \
 •	freq-frq.4: frequencies of occurrence of acknowledged entity \
 •	FUND: acknowledged entity which falls into funding agency category \